sigurdsvela/boot/README.md

 $ alias "wordpress-plugin"="boot new wordpress-plugin -o . --"
 ```

-This aliases the boot command that creates the starting point of a WordPress plugin in the current directory
+This aliases the boot command that creates the starting point of a WordPress plugin in the current directory,
 to the command `wordpress-plugin`

 Now you can run